CTCaer/joytime-core/README.md

 ## Getting Started

 The project is managed via CMake, so it should be pretty easy to get it to compile.
-Clone it, and in the folder, do:
+Clone it (with `git clone --recursive https://github.com/switch-joytime/jyotime-core`), and in the folder, do:
 ```bash
 mkdir build
 cd build